kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

     }
     ```

-1. In the test's `Setup` method, replace the `//TODO Replace with code for starting an Ethereum single node in dev mode` with the following code so that the test instantiates an Ethereum node as part of its setup:
+1. In the test's `Setup` method, replace the `//TODO Start a single ETH node in dev mode` line with the following code so that the test instantiates an Ethereum node as part of its setup:

     ```golang
     containerCreationConfig := getContainerCreationConfig()